 “Leah (Albus) shot the ball wonderful tonight,” Leonard said.
 “She had four threes and she is our three-point shooter.
 It was good see, and she was aggressive.
 Kiette (Mundy) had another good game.
 She just keeps chipping away there and playing aggressive.
 Her (Mundy) and Carly (Spalding) at the top there with our pressure and our defense, that sets us up pretty good.”

-Page 2 of 2 - With the win, Monroe City improves to 18-3 on the season and 4-1 in the Clarence Cannon Conference.
+With the win, Monroe City improves to 18-3 on the season and 4-1 in the Clarence Cannon Conference.
 The Lady Panthers will start a three game homestand on Tuesday when Monroe City hosts Highland.